DevSuzzy/ONLINE-BOOK-STORE/README.md

 Navigate to the project directory: cd <project_directory>

       Build the project:
        ./gradlew build

     Run the application:
     ./gradlew bootRun

+    Default Login Details
+Use the following inbuilt login credentials to obtain a JWT token:
+Username: user
+Password: password
+To authenticate, send a POST request to the /login endpoint with the above credentials.
+You will receive a JWT token in the response, which should be included in the Authorization header of subsequent requests.

     Authentication:
 Authentication is implemented using JSON Web Tokens (JWT)